tegacodes/Drawing-Seeing-Moving-with-Code/docs/week2.md

 ####Trigonometry Exercises
 * See chapter 3 in [Nature of Code.](http://natureofcode.com/) or this draft primer [on trig over here.](http://www.trig.tegabrain.com/)
-* With one line of code, transform the circular motion example into a spiral
+* With one line of code, transform the circular motion example into a spiral (see the trig chapter reading for more on this)
 * Create a pulsing sketch where a color oscillates with sine.
-(You could hack the sinScaling example).
+(You could hack the sinScaling example using sin to change the color rather than the scale).
-* Create a spiral function and create a series of spirals, organizing them into a composition.

 ###Deliverables:

-* Read this excerpt from the [trig chapter from Nature of Code here to better understand the trig examples.](https://github.com/tegacodes/Drawing-Seeing-Moving-with-Code/tree/gh-pages/docs/readings/NoC-Oscillation.pdf)
+* Read this excerpt from the [trig chapter from Nature of Code here to better understand the trig examples.](https://github.com/tegacodes/Drawing-Seeing-Moving-with-Code/blob/gh-pages/docs/readings/NoC-Oscillation.pdf) I have blanked some of the text out, so as not to confuse you with stuff we havent covered yet.
+It goes over the difference between transformations and sin and cos equations.
+It is a chapter from Shiffman's Nature of Code.
-* Do the exercises listed above.
+* Do the two exercise listed above.
-* Work on your loop project.
-You should start by doing a series of at least 3 handdrawn sketches of how your loop will work.
-Scan or take photos of these images and make a folder in your student folder in the repo, putting them in there also posting them to a markdown file describing your project process.
-Come to class with code experiments for refinement next week.
-You will have most of class to work on your lenticular loop.
+* Read the [Project 1 brief in detail](https://github.com/tegacodes/Drawing-Seeing-Moving-with-Code/blob/gh-pages/docs/project1.md).
+Take a look at the examples of loops from the links and blogs in this outline.
+Review [this video of some past student work to get a sense of how the prints come out](https://vimeo.com/123751930).
+Start your project by doing a series of at least 3 hand drawn sketches of how your loop will work.
+Scan or take photos of these images and make a folder for these images in your student folder in the repo, you will be using them in a post on your project process post and that will be made as a markdown file.
+Come to class with your project process and code experiments for refinement next week.
+You will have most of class to work on your lenticular loop, the project will be due for upload by Monday at midnight.
 * If you are interested.
 [Here is a short history of Javascript.](https://www.w3.org/community/webed/wiki/A_Short_History_of_JavaScript)